 However, despite the advanced search capabilities, you will still want to optimize your LinkedIn profile (suggested reading: How to Create a Company Page on LinkedIn).
 The first step for doing this is adding a professional photo, which on average will get a user 14 times more views than other types of profile pictures.

-To boost your connection requests fivefold, make sure you list your current position.
+To boost your connection requests, make sure you list your current position.
+LinkedIn members who list current job positions receive up to 5x as many requests to connect.
 And, don’t forget to list at least five relevant skills, as doing so increases the chance that your profile will be discovered and someone will message you by more than 31 times what you would get if you didn’t.

 After Microsoft stepped in, LinkedIn introduced several new features, such as Showcase pages.
 This extension of business pages is designed to highlight your company’s business unit or initiative.